 Who are the faces of Epic Artifacts?

-Founder Ryan Joyce, served in the United States Marine Corp as a member of 2nd Battalion 4th Marines and achieved the rank of Sergeant.
-A graduate of The University of Texas at Dallas with a degree in Finance and an accomplished Eagle Scout.
+Founder, Ryan Joyce, served in the United States Marine Corps as a member of 2nd Battalion 4th Marines and achieved the rank of Sergeant.
+A graduate of The University of Texas at Dallas, with a degree in Finance, and an accomplished Eagle Scout.

 Personal Note from Ryan:

 Several early influences in my life are what had lead me to the collecting world.
-My mother’s boss was a veteran of the 4th Infantry Division, who was a part of the second wave on Utah beach during the Normandy landings.
-Several other family friends were also veterans of the second world war.
-However, of all the veterans from the war we knew growing up, it was my Great Uncle Cleo who inspired my interest in this subject.
-Uncle Cleo was a veteran of the 82nd Airborne during World War Two.
-I spent much of my early childhood at his house while my parents were at work.
-He would tell me his “war stories” about the training, jumping out of airplanes, and the surrendering germans; most of whom he called “children soldiers”.
-He would tell me of the piles of equipment, guns, and helmets lying around.
-He also spoke of the mass burning of the uniforms and long delousing lines to kill the lice infestation that he said covered every German.
+Of all the veterans from the war I knew growing up, it was my Great Uncle Cleo who inspired my interest in this subject.
+Uncle Cleo was a veteran of the 82nd Airborne, during World War Two.
+I spent much of my early childhood at his house, listening to his “war stories.”